Egress Gateway Best Practices

 }

-Configure node public network in TKEMachineNodeClass, configure node Label in NodePool:
+Configure node public network in TKEMachineNodeClass, and node labels in NodePool:

 apiVersion: karpenter.sh/v1